Abandoned vehicles, traffic and vehicle permits

 • description of the drivers.

-This information will help police in dealing with offenders
+This information will help police in dealing with offenders.

 How can I request a speed limit change?